linroger/Finance-Notes-and-Marginalia/Course Notes/Python/QuantLib-Python/Option Model Handbook, Part III European Option Pricing With QuantLib Python.md

 prices = [binomial_price(bsm_process,  step) for step in steps]
 ```

-In the plot below,  we show the convergence of [[A Real-Life Option Pricing Exercise|binomial]]-tree approach by comparing its price with the BSM price.
+In the plot below,  we show the convergence of [binomial](../../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%205%20Options%20on%20Prices%20and%20Hedge-Based%20Valuation/A%20Real-Life%20Option%20Pricing%20Exercise.md)-tree approach by comparing its price with the BSM price.

 In \[8\]:
 ```latex